Mass-conserving weak solutions to the continuous nonlinear fragmentation equation in the presence of mass transfer: Introduction

 The linear fragmentation equation, initially studied by Filippov \cite{Fil1961}, Kapur \cite{kapur1972}, and McGrady and Ziff \cite{ziff1987, ziff1991}, has garnered significant attention over the last few decades.
 This equation has been further analyzed using deterministic approaches in \cite{banasiak2002, banasiak2004, banasiak2006, bll2019, bt2018, eme2005}, and through probabilistic methods in \cite{bert2002, haas2003}.
 Comprehensive accounts of this topic can be found in the books \cite{bll2019, bert2006}.

 In comparison to linear fragmentation, the nonlinear fragmentation equation \eqref{main:eq} has received relatively less attention.
-However, recent studies have established several mathematical results for the collision-induced breakage equation without mass transfer \eqref{main without mass transfer}, as presented in \cite{GL12021, GL22021, GJL2024, JA2024}.
-The collision-induced breakage equation without mass transfer \eqref{main without mass transfer} has been widely explored in the physics literature, with particular emphasis on scaling properties and the shattering transition, where mass is lost due to the formation of ``particles of zero size" or dust \cite{cheng1988, cheng1990, ernst2007, kostoglou2000, kostoglou2006, krapivsky2003}.
+However, recent studies have established several mathematical results for the nonlinear fragmentation equation without mass transfer \eqref{main without mass transfer}, as presented in \cite{GL12021, GL22021, GJL2024, JA2024}.
+The nonlinear fragmentation equation without mass transfer \eqref{main without mass transfer} has been widely explored in the physics literature, with particular emphasis on scaling properties and the shattering transition, where mass is lost due to the formation of ``particles of zero size" or dust \cite{cheng1988, cheng1990, ernst2007, kostoglou2000, kostoglou2006, krapivsky2003}.
 Cheng and Redner \cite{cheng1988, cheng1990} conducted an asymptotic analysis of nonlinear fragmentation events in models where a collision between two particles leads to either both particles splitting into equal halves or one of the particles (larger or smaller) dividing into two.
 They focused on the self-similar solutions for the evolution $\ff$ at sufficiently large times, expressed as